Refugee Health Connect

-Brisbane South PHN (BSPHN) has established the Interpreting for AHP Program to support access to private allied health services by non-English speaking clients and ensure free interpreting services are available to AHPs working in private practice to communicate with non-English speaking clients.
+Some PHNs across Queensland have established Interpreting for AHP Program to support access to private allied health services by non-English speaking clients and ensure free interpreting services are available to AHPs working in private practice to communicate with non-English speaking clients.

 Ballina Region for Refugees Homestay Program

 The Ballina Region for Refugees Homestay Program offers respite for asylum-seekers and refugees through short-term stays with host families in the Ballina region in far northern NSW.